sainnhe/khn/content/_index.md

 This book focuses on hands-on, which means that if you just read it without practice, you may not even understand what I'm saying.

 And given the hands-on feature, this book will use a very different approach to discuss problems.
-This book will use editors' bookmark plug-ins to mark the code mentioned in the book.
-You can search the name of the bookmark to quickly jump to a specific location.
+This book will use code editors' bookmark plug-ins to mark the code mentioned in the book.
+You can search for the name of the bookmark in your code editor to quickly jump to the specified code position.
 Currently, Vim and VSCode is supported.

+Each bookmark in this book will have a hyperlink pointing to the corresponding code snippet, so for non-Vim and VSCode users, you can also click on the link to view the mentioned code snippet.
+Besides, bookmarks adhere to the following naming convention:

+[{{< icon "bookmark" >}} [\<kernel\>] \<annotation\>](https://www.example.com)

+Where \<kernel\> is one of "linux" and "freebsd", and \<annotation\> is the string you should search for in your code editor's bookmark plug-in.
+For example, [{{< icon "bookmark" >}} [freebsd] ch1: README](https://github.com/freebsd/freebsd-src/blob/release/14.2.0/README.md) means this bookmark is used to mark the code snippet in FreeBSD, and you should search for "ch1: README" in your code editor's bookmark plug-in.

 In addition, since most modern editors support the function of jumping to definitions and references, when reading the code, you should try to jump to its definitions and references to understand how the corresponding interfaces are implemented and used.